Congress Wanted Answers From Trump on Coronavirus. He Blew Them Off.

 Against that backdrop, the leaders of the Senate panel—its chairman, Sen. Ron Johnson (R-WI), and its top Democrat, Sen. Gary Peters (D-MI)—invited officials from the CDC and Department of Homeland Security to come testify in public about the dangers posed by the virus and what the federal government was doing to prepare for it.

-The Trump administration ignored the request and instead sent a health care official from the Government Accountability Office, a congressional watchdog with no real role in public health operations, who testified along with former administration health officials.
+The Trump administration ignored the request.
+The only current government official who testified was with the independent Government Accountability Office, a congressional watchdog with no real role in public health operations.

 Democratic aides with knowledge of that Feb.
 12 meeting told The Daily Beast that the administration offered various excuses for why they couldn’t send anyone relevant to the Hill.
 One of them, an aide recalled, was that the White House believed that sending briefers would take away from their ability to do “critical response work” and that accurate information would be hard to convey “because things were changing so rapidly at the time.”